Ion Award Rules and Entry

 8. Game designers who are related to, or work for any of the companies who are judging final submissions, cannot participate in this competition.

 9. The Organizers of SaltCON may submit games to the competition.
-The current SaltCON Organizers are Dale Gifford, Dan Naylor, David McClelland, Geoffrey Briggs and Barbara Allen.
+The current SaltCON Organizers are Dale Gifford, Dan Naylor, David McClelland, Geoffrey Briggs and Ernest Bourne.

 10. Any violation of these rules will result in disqualification of the game from the competition and/or removal of awards.
 The decision of the SaltCON Organizers is the final decision for any dispute.11.
 The designer must be at least 18 years of age to enter a game in the competition.